 First, here are links to a couple of “how-to” videos by Lindsey Purcell (Urban Forestry Specialist at Purdue University) on how to select quality trees and how to properly plant and care for them:

 These videos are loaded full of the latest research and industry practices derived from decades of research (and trial & error) from the tree care industry.
 Notably, in the second video, Lindsey offers a tip on how you can quickly calculate how much you should water your tree.
-(That discussion begins exactly 5:00 minutes into his video).
-Additionally, you can also download the one-page document, “How to Care for Your Trees” to get simple cultural practices tips.
+(That discussion begins exactly 5:00 minutes into his video and he describes the “5 x 5” Rule.).

 Methods and opinions on how frequently and how much to water will vary a bit depending on who you ask, but I’ve found they all generally lead to about the same results and your trees won’t question you on the difference anyway!
 And so, whether you use an in-ground irrigation system, or attach a sprinkler head to a garden hose, or fill up buckets of water with a hole at the bottom to sit at the base of your trees allowing the slow trickle to reach a lot of the absorptive roots located there, there are many ways to get water to tree roots.
 Use the method that best suits your time and circumstances.
 Adding mulch can help retain moisture and save you a lot of repetitive watering time, but be sure not to pile up mulch against the trunk and flare to minimize decay, rot and girdling roots around the trunk and root flares.

 Another watering system setup you could try is installing soaker hoses, which can be found very inexpensively in most home & garden stores, Lowe’s, Home Depot, Walmart, Target, etc., even Amazon.